 Hesston College requires students to complete a couple of items before they arrive on campus.
 These include a health form/immunization record and proof of health insurance.
 On the health form – make sure you submit both parts of the form.
 Health insurance – the college offers a plan if you don’t have your own.
 Click the links for more information.

-- Opening Weekend schedule and details and the Hesston College Calendar of Events
+- Opening Weekend schedule and details

 - The college recommends that students purchase books online through the Hesston College Bookstore before coming to campus.
 The Bookstore will prepare the textbooks for pickup when you arrive.